PrajjwalSingh05/Trian-Your-Model/README.md

 ## Step 5-: Choosing Hyperparemeter
 #### After Choosing The Model We Do Hyperparamertering Of the Choosen Model To increase the Accury Of the Model As Heighest as Possible
+#### Hyperparameter tuning is the process of selecting optimal values for parameters that cannot be learned by the model during training.
+It involves selecting values for model architecture, learning rates, regularization, and other settings to optimize performance on a specific task.

 ![pipeline](https://user-images.githubusercontent.com/83647407/230295224-e7f3c5d7-ba2d-4881-9744-345bb5d950df.png)